 - documentation with your Dundee address on it (for example, a utility bill)

 The services are free for you and your family.
-Prescription drugs are free in Scotland.
+Prescription drugs are free in Scotland, at present.

 If you are given an appointment and do not attend your registration may be cancelled.